Separator/routescan-client/README.md

 | 44787    | CeloAlfajores            | https://celoscan.io             |
 | 59144    | Linea                    | https://lineascan.build         |
 | 59140    | LineaGoerli              | https://lineascan.build         |

-Client also support other etherscan-compatible block explorers, but in this case you must provide custom **url** parameter.